andela-stuff/cp-defence/README.md

 > * All features in the app should be represented on the PT board.
 > * The README file should be well prepared.
 > * There should also be a “contributing” section in README and/or a CONTRIBUTING.md file.
+> * If the README states a particular license for the project, then there should be LICENSE file with the content of that license.
 > * Commit messages, branch names and PRs should be in accordance with the appropriate conventions/guidelines.
 > * Do not commit auto-generated files, application settings and secret keys to source control.